friemen/zackzack/README.md

 to directly influence this data in action functions that are not part of the component to be controlled.

-A *view* bundles the specification on contents, a channel, actions, rules and a validator.
+A *view* bundles the specification off contents, a channel, actions, rules and a validator.

 Views and view contents is specified as data using a bunch of